 Before the video was released, all the public knew was that a self-driving Uber ran over a homeless woman even with a human safety driver on board and that the collision took place at night.
 With this released footage, you can see the victim walking out of the shadows right before the crash happens.
 Herzberg had already crossed the other side of the street while holding her bike to her left.
 Given this information, the car should have been able to perceive the shape of a human and track its motion.

-On the other hand, in-car footage shows the driver looking down seconds before the crash happened, noticing the woman at the last possible moment.
-The police stated that, in this situation, the accident “would have been difficult to avoid”.
+In-car footage, however, shows the driver looking down seconds before the crash happened, noticing the women at the last possible moment.
+The police stated that, in this situation, the accident “would have been difficult to avoid.”